Ny Carlsberg Glyptotek: Architecture

 The building is often noted for its elegance in its own right and the synthesis it creates with the works of art.

 The Dahlerup Wing, the oldest part of the museum, is a lavish historicist building.
 The façade is in red brick with polished granite columns in a Venetian renaissance style.
 It houses the French and Danish collections.

 The Kampmann Wing is a more simple, neo-classical building, built as a series of galleries around a central auditorium used for lectures, small concerts, symposiums and poetry readings.

 The two wings are connected by the Winter Garden with mosaic floors, tall palms, a fountain and topped by a dome made in copper and wrought iron.

 The Henning Larsen Wing is a minimalistic infill, built in a former inner courtyard and affording access to the roof.

 Official meetings and banquets sometimes take place in the Glyptotek, such as the certification of Polio-free Europe, 21 June 2002.

 Collections

 The Ny Carlsberg Glyptotek's collections comprise more than 10,000 works of art.

 Antique collection

 The Antique collection displays sculptures and other antiquities from the ancient cultures around the Mediterranean.

 The extensive Greek, Roman and Etruscan Collection comprises marble statues, small terra cotta statues, reliefs, pottery and other artifacts.
-The Etruscan collection is the largest outside Italy.
-Theidoit Jacobsen's broker in Rome for 25 years, acquiring more than 950 sculptures and Etruscan antiquities for the Ny Carlsberg Museum.
+They include 950 sculptures and Etruscan antiquities that were purchased by German archaeologist Wolfgang Helbig, Theidoit Jacobsen's broker in Rome for 25 years.